sashwattanay/EccentricIMR/README.md

 (~/Library/Mathematica/Applications on Mac OS, ~/.Mathematica/Applications on Linux)
 - The file 'How to run the packages.nb' has commands that will run the packages and plot the waveforms.
-- The file 'Lengthy_expressions.nb' contains some lengthy expressions which we did not present in the paper... for the sake of brevity.
+- The file 'Lengthy_expressions.nb' contains some lengthy expressions which we did not present in the paper for the sake of brevity.

 ## Documentation